MeeraReji/ConversAI-SQL-Agent/README.md

 Hybrid AI + Rule-Based Approach: Critical for speed, accuracy, and handling API limits.
 Structured queries rely on AI generation; common patterns fall back to pre-defined rules.

+**Tech Stack Used:**

+**AI & NLP**

+1.Gemini 2.0 Flash – LLM for SQL generation and conversational AI.

+2.LangChain – Framework for managing language model pipelines.

+3.HuggingFace Embeddings – For embedding text and queries.

+4.SpeechRecognition – For converting audio input into text.

+**Data & Storage**

+1.SQLite – Lightweight database for storing e-commerce data.

+2.ChromaDB – Vector database for semantic search and retrieval.

+3.Pandas – Data manipulation and analysis.

+4.BAAI/bge-m3 –Embedding model for text and query representation.

+**Visualization & UI**

+1.Matplotlib – For plotting charts and graphs.

+2.Seaborn – For advanced data visualization and styling.

+3.Gradio – For creating the interactive web interface.

+4.PyDub – For audio processing (e.g., voice input handling).

 **Other Details & Future Work**

 Context-Aware & Persistent Memory: Stores last SQL results, product IDs, category info, and recent query history to support conversational interactions.

 Extensibility: New agents or knowledge sources can be added without affecting existing functionality.

 **Future Improvements:**